invertase/docs.page/README.md

+## General

+- [ ] Tailwind purging - breaks some dark mode things, such as hover on sidebar

 ## Homepage

 - [ ] Regex needs doing to extract the owner/repo from the URL (`Checkout` component) & redirect the user